 A lot of talk about the benefits of doing business on blockchain revolved around trust or the lack of trust, actually.
 Edelman’s Trust Barometer Global Report cites that “trust is on the decline,” and many believe blockchain can help address this since it’s a transparent platform with a decentralized verification system.

-Finance, supply chain and healthcare are markets that appear to be on the front-end of blockchain, seeking to extract quantifiable value from the distributed ledger.
+Finance, supply chain and healthcare are markets that appear to be on the front-end of blockchain, seeking to extract quantifiable value from the distributed ledger, if you are interested in crypto investments, check this article about how to diversify your crypto portfolio.
 There’s also the fear of missing out, which I think has companies in these categories, among others, jumping in the game.
 As long as companies are leveraging blockchain to solve a problem and not just chasing the shiny object and perceived cool factor, I’m all for it.

 As I learn more, I realize perhaps my prediction for blockchain was a bit obvious, and, sure, it was very interesting to learn more about cryptography, but I left SXSW feeling most inspired by sessions that looked beyond innovation and addressed changing the culture of the tech industry and beyond into more inclusive places.
 Here are a couple takeaways from that.